baronmdw/frontend_web_dev_proj_3_weather_app/README.md

 # frontend_web_dev_proj_3_weather_app
-Submission for project 3 of frontend web developer nano degree The Project Setups Server-Client Communication in order to create a journal that includes weather data and the users mood.
+Submission for project 3 of frontend web developer nano degree\n The Project Setups Server-Client Communication in order to create a journal that includes weather data and the users mood.
-Weather data is received from openweathermap.com api The styling of the webpage is a ressemblance to "the older days".
+Weather data is received from openweathermap.com api.\n The styling of the webpage is a ressemblance to "the older days".

 # Requirements
-Node must be installed on environment express, body-parser and cors packages must be installed via npm install
+Node must be installed on environment\n express, body-parser and cors packages must be installed via npm install

 # Starting the server